pgooch/inflation/readme.md

 - `data_updated()` will return the last time the data was updated in a user readable format (ie December 2014).

 Example useage can be found in examples.php.
+In addition a cli tool is included to get adjusted values from the command line.
+This is very basic and take 2 or 3 arguments; amount, original date, and an optional current date and outputs the adjusted.

 ### About the data
 The data used in internal calculations is gathered from the latest report from http://www.bls.gov/cpi/tables.htm in Table 24.
 It is stored in a multi-dimensional array in a `array($year => array($avg, $jan, $feb...),...` format.
 This class will most likely not be updated on a monthly basis as new information is added, and the data does not seem to be updated on a monthly basis, but adding new months of data is simple.
 If you do go ahead and add new data submit a pull request and I'll incorporate it into the main repository.